 If you do not have access to hills, then you need to be using a stair master machine in the gym or stairs wherever you can find them.
 You can LEARN MORE about our specific recommendations for the correct training for Kilimanjaro.
 You are not running a marathon, you are hiking up and down the side of a big mountain, with weight on your back, all in a low oxygen environment.
-Some days are longer than others.
-Check out the daily distances on our 8 day climbs.
+LEARN MORE about training for the downhill.

 Your endurance training and leg strength are key components as you train for Kilimanjaro.
-We have no problem with you mixing up your training, however running should not be your core focus.
-You need to put on a weighted backpack, building up the weight you will carry and train 5 to 6 days a week.
-You can read our training advice on the linked page, however, we can tell you that the reasons most people fail to reach the summit is due to two factors; not enough days on the mountain and not doing the specific training that Kilimanjaro demands.
+You can read our training advice on the linked page, however, we can tell you that the reasons most people fail to reach the summit is due to two factors; not enough days on the mountain in terms of acclimatization and not doing the specific training that Kilimanjaro demands.

 3).
 Understand the Daily Elevation Gains

 4).
 Build the Right Training Program

 How do you build the right training program when you do not have hills or if you live in a city and can not go out hiking every weekend?
 Your biggest asset will be in the gym.
 It is not ideal, nor does it simulate exactly what it is like on the side of Kilimanjaro.
 However, it will be the best training you can get without access to hills!
 Hours spent on a stair master with a backpack, carrying weight, will work.
 When Ian was training to climb Kilimanjaro the first time, and Mount Everest, he spent a lot of time daily on the stair master, building up the weight I was carrying.